Get the Free 6-Step Plan →

 Your job isn't just to teach content.

-Your job is to create an environment students want to be in.
+Your job is to create an environment that students want to be in.

 Warm.
 Inviting.
 Intentional.